-STEP 7 - Configure and test the System using the Daq\ Configuration Applet
+STEP 7 - Configure and test the System using the Daq Configuration Applet

-The Daq\ Configuration applet is located in the Windows Control Panel.
+The Daq Configuration applet, designed for 32-bit Windows NT/2000/XP systems, is located in the Windows Control Panel.
 It allows you to add or remove a device and change configuration settings.
-The included test utility provides feedback on the validity of current configuration settings and performance summaries.
+The included test utility provides feedback on the validity of current configuration settings, as well as performance summaries.

-1. Open the Daq\ Configuration Applet.
+1. Open the Daq Configuration Applet.

 - a.
-Open the Control Panel by navigating from the Windows' Desktop as follows: Start Menu $\Rightarrow$ Settings $\Rightarrow$ Control Panel - b.
-From the Control Panel, double-click the Daq\ Configuration icon.
+Open the Control Panel by navigating from the Windows' Desktop as follows: Start Menu ⇒ Settings ⇒ Control Panel - b.
+From the Control Panel, double-click the Daq Configuration icon.